pennomi/comics/README.md

 # Roadmap

+- [ ] Fix static files in development
 - [ ] New URL-based Router
   - [ ] Google Analytics per domain
   - [ ] AliasUrl model that redirects to the primary